CyberMiles/tim-research/reading_event_logs/elasticsearch.md

 # The world’s blockchain data

-Our world has numerous production blockchain networks which are transacting real-value in real-time.
+There are numerous production blockchain networks which are transacting real-value in real-time.
 Examples of these exciting projects include [Bitcoin](https://bitcoin.org/en/), [Ethereum](https://ethereum.org/) and [CyberMiles](https://www.cybermiles.io/en-us/).

 CyberMiles is a public e-commerce blockchain which supports a global community of buyers and sellers.
 The CyberMiles mainnet was launched in October 2018 and since then the global CyberMiles community have been invited to create and deploy their own smart contracts and decentralized blockchain applications (DApps) on the CyberMiles blockchain.